Andrew Murrison: Parliamentary career

 At the 2001 general election, Murrison was elected to Parliament as the Conservative MP for Westbury with 42.1% of the vote and a majority of 5,294.

 In the 2001 Conservative leadership election, Murrison supported Michael Portillo.

 In 2004, in a free vote, Murrison voted against the bill to ban foxhunting and hare coursing which became the Hunting Act 2004.

 Murrison was re-elected as MP for Westbury at the 2005 general election with an increased vote share of 44.5% and an increased majority of 5,346.
 After the election, he was appointed as shadow defence minister.

 In 2005, he spoke in parliament against a proposed European military union, saying "The threat that the proposed Euro force might pose to one of the most successful post-war organisations, NATO, and to our symbiotic relationship with the United States, has surely not been adequately explored".

 In a Commons divisions in 2007 on a number of House of Lords reform options, Murrison voted for options 7 and 8, proposing a 100% elected House of Lords, including the removal of all remaining hereditary peers, and against options 4 and 5, which proposed a partly elected and partly appointed upper chamber.

-He is the Chair of the All Party Parliamentary Group on Clinical Leadership and Management, and is a member of the "Cardiac Risk in the Young All Party Parliamentary Group".
+He chaired the All Party Parliamentary Group on Clinical Leadership and Management, and was a member of the "Cardiac Risk in the Young All Party Parliamentary Group".

-Prior to the 2010 general election, Murrison's constituency of Westbury was abolished, and replaced with South West Wiltshire.
+With effect from the 2010 general election, Murrison's constituency of Westbury was abolished and replaced with South West Wiltshire.
 He was elected as MP for South West Wiltshire with 51.7% of the vote and a majority of 10,367.
+The election led to the formation of the Cameron–Clegg coalition government.

 In November 2011, Murrison was appointed as the Prime Minister's special representative for First World War centenary commemorations.

-He was in September 2012 appointed as Minister for International Security Strategy in the Ministry of Defence.
+In September 2012 Murrison was appointed as Minister for International Security Strategy in the Ministry of Defence.

+In 2013, the Conservatives were divided when Murrison voted for the second reading of the Marriage (Same Sex Couples) Bill.

 In July 2014, Murrison was appointed as Parliamentary Under-Secretary of State at the Northern Ireland Office.

 At the 2015 general election, Murrison was re-elected as MP for South West Wiltshire with an increased vote share of 52.7% and an increased majority of 18,168.

 In January 2016, he appointed Prime Ministerial Trade Envoy to Tunisia and Morocco, until his resignation on 5 July 2022.

 Murrison was again re-elected at the snap 2017 general election with an increased vote share of 60% and an increased majority of 18,326.
 He was again re-elected at the 2019 general election with an increased vote share of 60.2% and an increased majority of 21,630.
 At the 2024 general election, Murrison was again re-elected, with a decreased vote share of 33.8% and a decreased majority of 3,243.